REGARDING SUPERVISION and SAFETY at the UNCG Summer Music Camp

 Are they with a counselor “at all times?”
 No. They have some limited freedoms and move about the campus from place to place on their own, but in groups of 2 or more.
 We take attendance at every single event – first thing and we employ about 10 – 12 people whose full-time job it is to keep track of any tardy students or missing from rehearsal students, etc. And, those same 10 – 12 people keep track of the illnesses, trips to the nurse, etc. At all times, we have one or two minivans “cruising” the campus with a camp staff member (with a cell phone) – just anticipating what possible problems might exist or be coming, including weather-related issues such as a thunder storm.

 Sometimes I am asked “Just who are these counselors anyway?”
-About 40% of them are current music teachers: band, choir and orchestra directors working in public schools across the Carolinas and Virginia.
-The other 60% of them are music majors at UNCG or elsewhere (but mostly UNCG) from the “rising Junior in college level” or older including many masters degree students and many doctoral degree students.
-The very youngest counselor we ever hire would be 19 or 20 years old and there are only 4 or 5 of them (out of 80) who are that young.
-The median age for counselors at the Music Camp is about 23 or 24 years of age and all 80+ of them are career musicians.
+About 50% of them are current music teachers: band, choir and orchestra directors working in public schools across the Carolinas and Virginia.
+The other 50% of them are music majors at UNCG or elsewhere (but mostly UNCG) from the “rising Junior in college level” or older including many masters degree students and many doctoral degree students.
+The very youngest counselor we ever hire would be 19 or 20 years old and there are only 4 or 5 of them (out of 90) who are that young.
+The median age for counselors at the Music Camp is about 24 years of age and all 80+ of them are career musicians.
 Many of our counselors have worked for the UNCG Summer Music Camp for five or more years and have successful teaching careers of their own.
-There are three or four or five head counselors who supervise the counselors, depending on the number of residence halls in use that summer.
-Those are all experienced school music teachers who have worked at our Music Camp for the previous 12 years (for newest one) to 30 years.
-One of our regular male head counselors is a school principal in North Carolina.
+There are four or five head counselors who supervise the counselors, depending on the number of residence halls in use that summer.
+Those are all experienced school music teachers who have worked at our Music Camp for the previous 12 years to 35 years.

 To further insure safety at the UNCG Summer Music Camp, our counselors and teachers all have undergone a criminal background check.
 Of course, they are all very well known to us to begin with.